badlogic/vscode-dos-dev-extension/README.md

 The first time you run this command in VS Code, you will be asked if you want to install the development tools if they are not yet installed.

+You may also be asked to pick a "Kit".
+Select `djgpp` from the list.

+You may be asked to install `clangd`.
+Select `Yes`.

+Finally, you may be asked if you want to "Configure" the project.
+Select `Yes`.

 The command will generate a project looking like this:

 ![docs/projectlayout.png](docs/projectlayout.png)